cu-swe4s-fall-2023/assignment-2-python-refresher-JuanHanelGL/README.md

 Re-added run_all tests test to unit_test.yml.

 Changed std dev to an int so run_all_tests and func test give the same result.

+Changed miniconda to micromamba in style_check test in unit_test.yml file to make the execution of the test faster.